vladimyr/twtxt/README.md

 > Technically `twtxt` is a multi-user [twtxt](https://twtxt.readthedocs.io/en/latest/) client in the form
 > of a web app and api.
 It supports multiple users and
 > also hosts user feeds directly and provides a familiar "social" experience with minimal user profiles.
 >
 > It also supports "rich" text by utilising Markdown as well as multimedia such as photos, videos and even audio.
 >
-> There is also a set of [Mobile App]s(https://jointwt.org/goryon/) available for both the App Store and Play Store.
+> There is also a set of [Mobile Apps](https://jointwt.org/goryon/) available for both the App Store and Play Store.

 There is also a publicly (_free_) available Pod available at:

 - https://twtxt.net/

 > __NOTE:__ I, [James Mills](https://github.com/prologic), run this first (_of which I hope to be many_) `twtxt` instance on pretty cheap hardware on a limited budget.
 Please use it fairly so everyone can enjoy using it equally!
-Please be sure to read the [/privacy](https://twtxt.net/privacy) policy before signing up (_pretty striaght forward_) and happy Twt'ing! 🤗
+Please be sure to read the [/privacy](https://twtxt.net/privacy) policy before signing up (_pretty straight forward_) and happy Twt'ing! 🤗

 > **[Sponsor](#Sponsor)** this project to support the development of new features, improving existings ones and fix bugs!
 > Or contact [Support](https://twtxt.net) for help with running your own Pod!